Safety Policies and Procedures Manual

 - Obtain verbal verification from the driver that they have at least five years of driving experience.

 - Inform the driver that policy requires them to notify manager or supervisor the following business day after any existing or new conviction, revocation, suspension, or moving violation as set forth in the minimum driving record standard.
-(See Van Driver Requirements.)
+(See Subsection 5.3.)

 - Require the driver to review all van safety education information prior to their initial van assignment.
-(See Van Driver Safety Education.)
+(See Subsection 5.2.b.)

-The department manager, supervisor, or assigned staff person must have each University full-size van driver sign the following documents at the time of their initial passenger van driving assignment.
+The department manager, supervisor, or assigned staff person must have each University full-size van driver sign the following documents, located on the DES Forms website, at the time of their initial passenger van driving assignment:

 - DES Authorized Driver Acknowledgement Form

 - DES Safe Van Driving Practices Acknowledgement Statement

 - DES License to Drive and Driving Experience Statement